How Often Should You Post New Blog Content?

 Ultimately, and unsurprisingly, the answer to the headline question will be—it depends.
 However, we will lay out some guidelines and best practices you can use to work out the ideal blogging schedule for your company, your team, and your needs.

 To find a more specific answer, you'll need to consider several factors: your goals for your blog, how robust your existing online presence is, and how many resources you have to throw at your content.
 Hubspot found that marketers who prioritize blogging efforts and produce good content are 13x more likely to see positive ROI on these efforts.
-Now, let's take a look at those factors, one at a time, and see what it takes to maximize the effectiveness of your content generation as part of a successful blogging approach.
+Now, let's look at those factors, one at a time, and see what it takes to maximize the effectiveness of your content generation as part of a successful blogging approach.

 What Are Your Content Goals?